TheArpeggiator/transcriber/README.md

 Without the help of Paul Brossier's aubio library this project would not have been possible.
 Thanks Paul!

-Contact Info and Mailing List
+Contact Info and Email Address
 -----------------------------

 Sujith Sajeev - sujithishtar3@gmail.com